The History of Kipscombe

 The main Kipscombe farm house, now North Kipscombe was mentioned in the doomsday book.
-There is remains of a medieval village just across the valley (visible from our 3 acre exercise field), there is a visible burial mound in a field next to our dog exercise field and the stream/brook leads to a medieval water meadow dating 1540 to 1901.
+There is remains of a medieval village just across the valley (visible from the 3 acre exercise field), there is a visible burial mound in a field next to our dog exercise field and the stream/brook leads to a medieval water meadow dating 1540 to 1901.

 The farmhouse/cottage at Kipscombe (middle) was built around early 1800, built from stone, mud and lime and tile hung with slate tiles.
 The timber would have been oak, and the ground floors had flag stones.
 Sadly the house was left derelict for a while in the 1980’s and then completely rebuilt to a much bigger property as you see now.
 The only original stone walls are part of the rear south wall and an internal stone wall, which was then the north wall, which has been reduced to a single-story internal wall.
 Only 1 flag stone remains, and all oak timbers have gone.
 There was once also a Lower Kipscombe property that was in the valley but this disappeared many decades ago.